Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 ### Create a Consumer

-Consumers let you identify the client that's interacting with {{site.base_gateway}}, so you need a Consumer for key authentication to work.
+Consumers let you identify the client that's interacting with {{site.base_gateway}}.
+You need to create a Consumer for key authentication to work.

 Create a new Consumer with the username `luka` and the key `top-secret-key`: